RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 ### Separators
 White space (like new lines, tabs or spaces) as well as the following can be used as separators
 - `{`, `}`, `(`, `)`, `[`, `]`, `;`, `,`
-When the AST is generated, all separater tokens and white space is omitted.
+When the AST is generated, all separator tokens and white space is omitted.
 ### Identifiers
 Identifiers are used to define both variables and function names and must be 1 or more characters long.
 They start with a letter or underscore and end with a letter, number or underscore.